hexalellogram/hackschool-starter/README.md

 # Meme Generator
 Meme generator for teaching principles for creating web-apps.

+Unfortunately Heroku's free tier is going away which means this application will no longer function once it does.

 # Deployment
 1) npm install (both in server, and in the main dir)
 2) install MongoDB